Art-of-WiFi/UniFi-API-client/README.md

 ## UniFi controller API client class

-This PHP class provides access to the **UniFi Controller API**.
+This PHP class provides access to Ubiquiti's **UniFi Controller API**.
 Versions 4.x.x and 5.x.x of the UniFi Controller software (version 5.5.20 has been confirmed to work) are supported.

 ### Donations
 If you'd like to support further development of this PHP API client class, please use the PayPal donate button below.
 All donations go to the project maintainer.